Updated 2/17/2021. Originally Published 12/29/2014

 When you are speaking in front of a group or delivering a learning session, how do you avoid providing the solutions and answers to avoid the audience’s silence?

 When you are delivering workshop learning content, and ask the audience a question, have you been greeted with dead silence?
 Isn’t the silence deafening?
 Do you rush and try to fill in with an answer to cover the blank looks, deadened stares, or the distinct “I wish this session were over” silence.
 When this occurs, what do you do?

 - Should you attempt to cover the roaring silence?

 - Is there an alternate way to handle the silence?

 - Is there a way to prevent the silence?

 - Maybe ask the question(s) in a different method?

 - Was your question requiring only a “yes” or “no” response?

 - Is the question content within the audience’s realm of knowledge?

-The good news is that over time, as professional trainers and learning consultants, you will develop a toolkit of questioning techniques and learning engagement methods that you can pivot “on a dime” when necessary to address the “moment of unintended silence”.
+Ideally, as a learning and development professional, you will develop a toolkit of questioning techniques and learning engagement methods, allowing you to pivot when necessary to address the “moment of unintended silence”.